eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

-For those unware, Go players usually keep track of their skill using a [ranking system](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) similar to the ones in martial arts, e.g. Karate.
+For those unware, Go players usually keep track of their skill using a [ranking system](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) similar to the ones in martial arts (e.g. Karate).
 As a beginner, you start at 30 *kyu* and work your way downwards to 1 kyu.
 Knowing your rank is very useful, because it also tells you what advantage the weaker player should get to make for an even game.
 For example,